 Good, solid restaurant service.
 With bathrooms that are properly stocked with toilet paper and hand soap.

 Ovens, dishwashers, washing machines – oh my!
-These items came standard in every house we visited.
+These items are practically a standard in every house.

 We could go on, but you get the idea.